microsoft/aitour-exploring-cutting-edge-models/src/README.md

-# Source code
+# Getting Started with Demo Source Code

+## Overview of Demos
-This is the Sample Code for AI Tour Session - Exploring Cutting Edge Models
+This repository contains sample code for the AI Tour Session - Exploring Cutting Edge Models.
+Each demo folder has a README file with more details.
+Additional demo videos will be available for use in PowerPoint presentations if live demos are not possible.

-***Note:*** You need to wait for Codespaces to initialize, because the model needs to be downloaded.
+## Setting Up the Environment Using Codespaces
+We have provided a complete Codespaces environment in the repository.
+You can also download the devcontainer for local installation by clicking on the devcontainer link.

+### Codespace Environment:

+- 32 Core CPU
+- 128GB of Memory

+**Note:** Please wait for Codespaces to initialize and for the setup scripts to complete.
+We are downloading and installing LLM and SLM models directly to Codespaces, so it may take some time.

-## Lab-01 : Inference Phi-3 ONNX
+## Demo-01: Inference with Phi-3 ONNX

-This is about scenarios that reference, iOS apps, and RAG(WebGPU) with Phi-3-Instruct and Phi-3-Vision
+This demo covers scenarios involving iOS apps and RAG (WebGPU) with Phi-3-Instruct and Phi-3-Vision.

 | <div style="width:280px">Resources</div>          | <div style="width:180px">Links</div>                           | Description |
 |-------------------|----------------------------------|-------------------|